Founding metrics — the five statistics primitives behind every Rankquant percentile

 SE(x̄) = σ / √n

-For z-scores (which have unit variance by construction): SE(Ẑ) = 1 / √nThis single equation is why a 4-reviewer product cannot fake-rank an 80-reviewer one.
+For z-scores (which have unit variance by construction): SE(Ẑ) = 1 / √nThis single equation is why a 4-reviewer mean and an 80-reviewer mean are not the same kind of claim.
 Quadrupling the sample size halves the SE.
 Going from 4 reviewers to 80 reviewers shrinks the SE by a factor of √(80/4) ≈ 4.47×.
-The mean of 80 reviewers is 4.47 times more precise than the mean of 4 — and any sensible ranking has to encode that.
+The mean of 80 reviewers is 4.47 times more precise than the mean of 4 — and any honest publication has to say so somewhere.
+Here it is said twice: in the 90% floor printed beside every item, and in the AI-adjusted percentile, which is the figure that lets the difference change an order.

 A worked example